ferhatguneri/PRTG-API/README.md

 # PRTG Rest API - Python

-AddDevice

-Print all probes in PTRG
+Functions:

+Get All Probes from PRTG

+Get Graphic by Sensor ID

-print all devices in PRTG
+Get all devices from PRTG

-Print all sensors by device ID
+Get all sensors of device

-get graphic by sensorID for last 2 hour
+Insert Device and Resume - Cloning from template device

+Remove Object (Device, Sensor, Probe).

+Pause Object

+Resume Object

+Insert Group and Resume - Cloning from Template